2021 – 2022 KRANZBERG RESIDENT ARTISTS

 Catherine has been commissioned to write three other screenplays, performed for an audience of 80,000 and has additionally created music for independent films, MTV, done string arrangements for Platinum selling Kate Nash, and has a lengthy music and acting bio.
 These skills inform her work as a director.

-Hegarty has received grants from the National Endowment for the Arts, the Regional Arts Commission (St. Louis), The Illinois Arts Council, and the Elgin Arts Commission.
+Hegarty has received grants from the National Endowment for the Arts, the Regional Arts Commission, The Illinois Arts Council, and the Elgin Arts Commission.
 His music has been performed in Europe, the Pacific Rim, and throughout the United States.
 He has performed at colleges, festivals, and clubs throughout the Midwest, California, and New York.

-Has held faculty positions at Principia College and at St. Louis Community College Forest Park where he is Professor of Music and founded the music technology programs at both institutions.
+He was the head of the music department at St. Louis Community College Forest Park and is currently Professor of Music at Principia College.
+He founded the music technology programs at both institutions.
 He has served as chair of several departments, division head of arts and communication, and Director of Academic Special Programs.
-Hegarty arts administration as an executive director, education director, and grants administrator.

 Hegarty has recorded over thirty albums of free jazz and electronic music dating from the 1980s to the present.